-Many scholarships and college financial aid awards are “need-based,” awarded to students whose financial situation requires additional support.
+Many scholarships and college financial aid awards are “need-based,” given to students whose financial situation requires additional support.
 That’s why one of the most common college scholarship essays is a statement of financial need.
 This might be very explicit (“Explain your financial need”), somewhat explicit (“Describe your financial situation”), or quite open-ended (“Explain why you need this scholarship”).

 What to include in a financial need scholarship essay

 Usually this statement of financial need is a pretty short scholarship essay (150-300 words), so unlike a college essay or personal statement where you have ample word count to tell anecdotes, you’ll likely need to get right to the point.